suchipi/pretty-print-error/README.md

 - Error name and stack are printed in color
 - Handles non-error inputs gracefully (accepts `unknown` in TypeScript)
 - Also prints any additional properties that were added to the Error object
-  - This is particularly nice when working with node's `fs` errors; the information about eg "which file couldn't be read" is sometimes in a property on the error, instead of in the error message.
+  - This is particularly nice when working with node's `fs` errors; node sometimes puts the information about eg "which file couldn't be read" is sometimes in a property on the error, rather than in the error message, so by printing additional properties, it's guaranteed to be visible.

 ## Example